 Welcome, new friend!
 My name is Tami (Tameka A. Coley) and I’m a ‘Blogtivist’, founder and proprietor of Tsansai Creative Services.
-The business primarily encompasses mental health awareness and advocacy both on and offline; as well as freelance content writing and creative arts consultancy— mainly business development strategy, make-up artistry and media consulting.
-My mental health blog, One Mind At A Time, which was established in 2007, is the main platform for this, though I do collaborate with other traditional media houses on occasion.
+The business primarily encompasses mental health awareness and advocacy both on and offline; as well as freelance content writing and creative arts consultancy— mainly writing, business development strategy, make-up artistry and digital media consulting.
+My mental health blog, One Mind At A Time, which was established in 2007, is the main platform for this, though I do collaborate with traditional media houses on occasion.

-A few words to describe me would be eccentric, candid, intelligent, creative and a tad irreverent.
+A few words to describe me would be eccentric, candid, intelligent, creative and irreverent.
 I LOVE music and identify as a multipotentialite.
 This means in terms of a career/life path, I do not subscribe to the belief that we should limit ourselves.
 In fact, if you are passionate about and able to effectively do multiple things, by all means, do them and be happy.
 This is what I’ve practiced in my own life since graduating from the University of the West Indies, Mona campus, in 2009 with a Literatures in English, Bachelor of Arts degree.

 Here’s what I’m primarily involved in now (besides freelance work):